Kiril991020/KISS/README.md

 1. General

-    1.1 kinfo - Information about this script
+    1.1 about - Information about this script

     1.2 sysinfo - Information about the user's system